The Legal Profession Act – Part 3 – Authority To Practise Law

 27 No person shall falsely represent himself or herself, or another person, as being

-(a) a lawyer or student; or
+(a) ) a lawyer, student or limited practitioner; or

 (b) authorized to practise law in Manitoba.